Farmers Insurance Review & Complaints: Home, Business & Auto Insurance

 - Use the Farmers mobile app

-This is a lot of choices, two of which will put you in touch with a real person, and two of which allow you to handle your claim electronically.
+There is a lot of choices, two of which will put you in touch with a real person, and two of which allow you to handle your claim electronically.
 Which you prefer likely depends on the type of claim, so it’s good to see options.

 Options also make the claims process easier.
 Farmers may not be considered the most modern insurance company, but they have definitely moved claims into the modern age.